 I’ve had so many false starts.
 I know I don’t.
-One thing as a writer I never do is lie to myself.
+One thing as a writer I never do is to lie to myself.
 I’ve very consciously put my family first as a mother, but I want this book to be the one thing I’ve done just for me.
 I want it to be a mark I leave on the world.
-Another friend who joined us who has a job as a manager encouraged me to set aside two morning a week to write.
+Another friend who joined us who has a job as a manager encouraged me to set aside two mornings a week to write.

 “Just sit there until it’s done,” she said, “schedule it like you’re going to the office.”

 Okay then.
 Suuuure…that’s it.
 As the pathological liar, created by comedian Jon Lovitz, on Saturday Night Live in the 1980s would say:

 I’ll just sit at my desk and schedule the time to write two mornings a week.
 I’ll schedule in three hours for each session.
 I’ll listen to the birds outside the window, sharpen my pencil a few times and stare at a blank notebook.
 Then I’ll meet my friends for coffee to talk about how I can’t write the book.

 2 thoughts on “Brain Freeze:How to Battle the Winter Blues and Writer’s Block”